KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 The runtime would have to allocate a new `Value` struct for every single new number it encounters.
 This means that we potentially have hundreds or thousands of copies of the exact same number, just in different value containers.
-We could try and come up with a scheme to reuse pointers to identical values, this however (at least to me) gives off a very code-smelly vibe.
+We could try to fix this by coming up with some scheme to reuse pointers of identical values, however this feels more like fighting the symptoms of a bad design rather than solving the core issue.

 Can we do better than this?